 Talk to your kids about animals that live in the woods.
 What sounds do they hear as you walk along?
 Point out the different types of trees or plants.
 Look for animal footprints as you go.
 Stop at a pond and try to spot a frog or fish.
 Such a great hands-on learning experience!

-Climb up rocks.
+Climb up rocks, jump off.
 Get their hands dirty.
 Make bird calls.
 Hoot and Howl.
 Stop to throw stones into a brook.
 Bring another parent and child friend to join you.
 Pack a lunch, put on your tick repellent, tell your kids you are going to be explorers or that you are going on an adventure!

 Being prepared and setting their expectations will help to show your child how to love hiking.
 Let your kids lead the adventure with their sword (stick) and a big smile.
 And now, my little guy is often the one asking me “Mom, can we go hiking again?”
-This is what’s it’s all about!
+Seriously, it this what it’s all about?!